 Gallagher has participated in many group exhibitions over the last several years.
 His work has been shown in Nashville, TN, Anderson, IN as well as the Illinois locations of Elgin, St Charles, Batavia, and Monmouth.
 In Chicago, Gallagher has participated in shows at various galleries including Woman Made Gallery, The Chicago Art Department, and the Bridgeport Art Center.
+He currently participates in an online residency and is part of a Collectivo in Mexico City with The Bureau of Queer Art, where he has shown in three separate shows, including the upcoming "Escandalo" show for PRIDE 2026.

 Statement